 USAHello is a non-profit organization.
 Our programs are developed with continual input from newcomer communities, including USAHello’s Immigrant and Refugee Advisory Council.
 We have a small staff that includes people who came to the USA as immigrants, people who have worked in immigration and refugee services, and people who have backgrounds in technology and education.
 Our organization is governed by a national board of directors, over half of whom are first or second generation refugees and immigrants themselves.
 Meet our team.

 All USAHello classes are free and online, so you can learn anytime, anywhere, and even on your phone.
-The lessons cover information you need to know to pass your citizenship test or to take the high school equivalency exams (GED®, HiSET, or TASC).
+The lessons cover information you need to know to pass your citizenship test or to take the high school equivalency exams (GED® or HiSET).
 These classes help you prepare for your tests only.
 Find more answers about the classroom in our classroom FAQ.

 Our classroom was built by professional teachers and educational writers.
 Our GED® preparation course has been assessed by the GED® Testing Service.
 Our information pages are created from professional and trustworthy sources and in collaboration with other organizations who want to help immigrants and refugees.
 We do not give legal advice, but we do use official government and legal resources to keep our information accurate and up to date.

 USAHello works with individual translators as well as with our partner Translators Without Borders to translate our information pages and classroom.
-You can change the language of the page using the drop down menu at the top.
+You can change the language of the page using the dropdown menu at the top.
 If you are on mobile you click the 3 lines on the top left.
-If you are taking a class, you can even choose to see English and another language side-by-side on a desktop computer to help you learn English while you study.

 We choose languages for translation based on how many people speak those languages in the USA, how recently non-English speakers have arrived, and how much need there is.
 In some cases, we might translate only the parts of our website that are most helpful for a certain language group.

-April 2020 update: We recently changed our website and not all of our languages have been added yet.
-Current languages available across all platforms are English, Spanish and Arabic.
+Current languages available on the USAHello main website are English, French, Spanish and Arabic.
 Check back soon for more language options.

 We try to make the words we use easy to understand and as inclusive as possible.
 To describe the populations we serve we use a lot of different words including immigrant, refugee, asylum seeker, asylee, newcomer, newest neighbors, new Americans, site visitor, audience, and student.